Mayday (Taiwanese band): 2003–2013: Return to the music scene and further albums

+On 23 October 2008, Mayday released their seventh studio album, Poetry of the Day After (後青春期的詩).
 On 19 March 2009, Mayday announced their DNA World Tour, holding a total of 44 concerts in 2 years.
-The Kaohsiung concert stop was held on 5 December 2009 at the National Stadium (Kaohsiung) with 55555 attendees, breaking the record for the concert with most attendees in Taiwan previously held by Michael Jackson.
+The Kaohsiung concert stop was held on 5 December 2009 at the National Stadium (Kaohsiung) with 55,555 attendees, breaking the record for the concert with most attendees in Taiwan previously held by Michael Jackson.

-2011: Release of 3D film 3DNA and Second Round

 From 20–23 May 2011, Mayday held four concerts of their Just Rock It!!!
 World Tour.
 On 16 September, Mayday released their 3D film, 3DNA.
 The film, costing 220 million to produce, was the first ever Chinese 3D concert movie.
 Ticket sales totalled close to NT200 million.